-Stucture of Curriculum of Primary School (PS)/Islamic Primery Schools (IPS)
+• Curriculum Structure Islamic Primery Schools (IPS)

-The curriculum structure PS/IPS include learning substance taken within hours of learning per week.
-The burden of learning on the PS/IPS was determined by the duration of 35 minutes to one hour pemebelajaran.
+The curriculum structure IPS include learning substance taken within hours of learning per week.
+The burden of learning on the IPS was determined by the duration of 35 minutes to one hour pemebelajaran.
 Class I, 30 hours, class II, 32 hours, and grade III, 34 hours, and grade IV, V, and VI, 36 hours of lessons.